-#BEHUMAN: 30 NOBEL PEACE PRIZE LAUREATES TO ATTEND HUMAN FRATERNITY MEETING in fraternal dialogue on the most pressing issues of our contemporary world.
+#BEHUMAN: 30 NOBEL PEACE PRIZE LAUREATES TO ATTEND HUMAN FRATERNITY MEETING By Michele Raviart meeting, which took place on May 10-11, involved 12 thematic roundtables in which experts from around the world will engage in fraternal dialogue on the most pressing issues of our contemporary world.
 Women, men, and organizations awarded the Nobel Peace Prize, as well as human rights activists, also participated.